What is gender pay gap reporting?

 What happens if a company does not publish the data?

+The Equality and Human Rights Commission (EHRC) has the power to take enforcement action, under the Equalities Act 2006, against companies who do comply with their mandatory reporting requirements.
 Failure to submit the report by the deadline will result in an investigation by EHRC to see if the company is breaching regulations.
 If found to be in breach, the EHRC will seek a court order requiring the company to remedy the breach.
 Failure to comply with the court order will result in a conviction.
 A conviction can result in an unlimited fine.
+The EHRC will publish the details of any companies that it investigates for potential breaches on their website.
+This can lead to significant reputational damage.

 How big is the gender pay gap?

-The Office for National Statistics (ONS) publishes a report annually, when all data has been submitted.
+The Office for National Statistics ('ONS') publishes a report annually, when all data has been submitted.
 The 2020 and 2021 reports include data for employees furloughed because of the Covid 19 pandemic.

 The ONS report states that 2020 and 2021 estimates are subject to more uncertainty than usual because of employees being furloughed, difficulties in collecting data and the fall in response rates from employers.
 At the time of writing, results for 2021 are still classed as provisional.